1939 Salvadoran presidential election

 Presidential elections were held in El Salvador on 21 January 1939.
 The election was indirect rather than being held through a popular vote.
-The National Constitutional Assembly elected General Maximiliano Hernández Martínez, the incumbent president of El Salvador, to a third presidential term that would last from 1939 to 1945.
+The National Constitutional Assembly elected Brigadier General Maximiliano Hernández Martínez, the incumbent president of El Salvador, to a third presidential term that would last from 1939 to 1945.
 He was the only candidate and won unopposed.

 Martínez was constitutionally ineligible to run for re-election in 1939, so the year prior, he and the National Pro Patria Party (PNPP) held open cabildos across El Salvador and reported that the citizenry overwhelmingly supported amending the constitution to allow Martínez to be re-elected.
 Some politicians and military officers opposed Martínez's re-election.
 They spread propaganda calling for his resignation and even attempted a coup in January 1939.
 On 20 January 1939, the National Constitutional Assembly approved a new constitution, and the following day, it unanimously re-elected Martínez to a six-year term.

 Background

-General Maximiliano Hernández Martínez became President of El Salvador in December 1931 after a coup d'état overthrew President Arturo Araujo.
+Brigadier General Maximiliano Hernández Martínez became President of El Salvador in December 1931 after a coup d'état overthrew President Arturo Araujo and established a military dictatorship.
 Martínez solidified his position in January 1932 after suppressing an uprising and killing between 10,000 and 40,000 people in mass killings known as La Matanza.
 Martínez won the 1935 presidential election unopposed with 329,555 on 77 percent turnout.